Reignu/SalaryCalculator/README.md

 How many hours did you work this week?
 (Type end to exit) 20 How many children are in your class?
 (Type end to exit) 15 You earned $ 300.00 this week

+## Contributing
+Feel free to submit a pull request or open an issue if you find any bugs or have suggestions for improvements.